2023

 K-12 Field Trips to The Teaching Garden

-At GrowNYC's Teaching Garden, we provide age-appropriate environmental education programming for students of all abilities, from kindergarten through 12th grade.
+At GrowNYC's Teaching Garden, we provide age-appropriate environmental education programming for K-12 students of all abilities.

-We offer two time slots each week, at 10 am and 11 am, on Tuesdays and Wednesdays, from April 4th, 2023, to November 16th, 2023.
-Join us for an unforgettable learning experience!
+We offer four time slots each week, at 10 am and 11 am, on Tuesdays and Wednesdays

 Getting to the Teaching Garden

-The ferry is included in your program so no ticket purchase is necessary.
+• The ferry from 10 South Street is included in your program so no ticket purchase is necessary.
 You will receive your reservation 1 week before your trip.

 Registering

-We prioritize schools with the highest economic need per the DOE economic need index (ENI).
-If you believe your school falls into that category, you may register during the early registration period.
+• We prioritize schools with the highest economic need per the DOE economic need index (ENI).
+If youryour schools ENI is above 71%, you may register during the early registration period.

 Please note: Up to 4 field trip slots may be booked by teachers from one school.
 Please coordinate with other teachers and the principal at your school if many teachers are interested in a field trip.
 We aim to make sure as many students as possible from across the city have a chance to visit the Teaching Garden.